 A popular Fractl campaign featured an image slider that showed Google Street views of urban areas from 2007 to 2011 to put urban rehabilitation in context.
 The images received more than 2,500 social shares and appeared in over 80 featured stories from Daily Mail to Search Engine Land.

-Image sliders are appealing to audiences because the user can engage with the content and control their experience.
+Image sliders are appealing to audiences because they can engage with the content and control their experience.
 This is the same reason why interactive infographics are so popular.
 With these, the audience can control what information they see and personalize their experience.

 Example of an interactive infographic: Twitter Reading Levels

-We created this interactive infographic that enabled audiences to click on a location to see their state’s reading level based on tweeting activity.
-The popular interactive chart was picked up by Yahoo, People, Daily Mail, and 240-plus other sites and received more than 13,800 social shares.
+We created a similar interactive infographic to the one above that enabled audiences to click on a location to see their state’s reading level based on tweeting activity.
+The famous interactive chart was picked up by Yahoo, People, Daily Mail, and 240-plus other sites and received more than 13,800 social shares.

-Complicated data are much easier to digest and understand when delivered through visuals.
+Complex data are much easier to digest and understand when delivered through visuals.
 They are simplified even more when the user can control the data to dig deeper into the areas that interest them.
 Interactive node diagrams enable audiences to do this by layering big data.
-They give users the ability to separate and break up the data, and then put them back together to see how they are all connected.
+They give users the ability to separate and break up the data and then put them back together to see how they are connected.

 Example of a node diagram: Influencer Networks Among Twitter Users

 Audiences like to connect with their content and make it a personal experience.
-So creating custom apps that generate outcomes based on user interaction is an effective way to create content that will be shared and spread across the internet.
+Creating custom apps that generate outcomes based on user interaction is an effective way to create content that will be shared and spread across the internet.

 Example of a custom app: Your Face as an Alcoholic

-We created a custom app that prompted users to upload their photo so they could see what their face looked like as an alcoholic.
+We created a custom app that prompted users to upload their photo to see what their face looked like as an alcoholic.
 Users enjoyed the interactivity of the app and shared it over 14,000 times.
 It was also featured in over 750 articles from Daily Mail and The Huffington Post to Cosmopolitan, BBC, and Medical Daily.

-Another way to give control over content to your audience while providing immense value is through a custom calculator.
+Another way to give your audience control over content while providing immense value is through a custom calculator.
 An online calculator is an app that uses a custom formula to take user input and convert it into useful data.